Projects and activities

 Somers Town Sinfonia

-Generously funded by a large grant this ‘bridge ensemble’ project involved 30 children and parents from local primary schools, in one of Camden’s most deprived wards.
-Students came together outside of school to play as part of an orchestra, creating a special sound, building a love of music and making friends.
+Funded by a large grant, this project involved children and parents from local primary schools, in one of Camden’s most deprived wards.

 A New Created World

-A collaborative music programme that enabled pupils and teachers to work with students from the Royal Academy of Music and players from the Orchestra of the Age of Enlightenment.
+A collaborative programme that enabled Camden’s young people to work with students from the Royal Academy of Music and players from the Orchestra of the Age of Enlightenment.

 100 Hours of Music

 A campaign to kickstart music lessons for those most affected by the pandemic.
-We provided 30 children with 10 online taster music lessons (100 hours) and encouraged and supported them to continue their musical journey afterwards.
+Young people were provided online taster music lessons (100 hours) and encouraged and supported to continue their musical journey afterwards.